top of page

 Skills Focus

 Multiple studies have found that parenting styles play a role in symptom manifestation for children with ADHD.
-In this group, parents learn a new skill every week while their children simultaneously learn that skill and expectation with a counselor in the other group.
-The groups are brought together in the end so parents and children can practice the new skill together with counselor supervision.
+In this group, parents learn a new skill every week to compliment the skill their child is learning.
+This allows for improved parenting skills and reinforcement of the skills their child is learning.
+We recommend taking the Mind Body group before this one.

 ADHD Youth: Skills Focus

 Simultaneously occurs with the Parent Skills Focus Group.
-Counselors discuss the emotional underpinnings of interpersonal interactions and personal responsibility, introducing the expectation of new parenting techniques in preparation of joining with the parent group to practice and role play the new skill of the week.
-We maintain an atmosphere of fun and respect.
+Discuss the emotional underpinnings of interpersonal interactions and personal responsibility, introducing the expectation that new parenting techniques will be used at home.
+We highly recommend taking the Mind Body group before this one.

 The Anger Thing